24 hours in SINGAPORE

 Cupola over the cupola – at the Art Museum even the ancient-modern fusion building is artsy.

 The Singapore Art Museum’s building used to be a Catholic boys’ school.
-After the school moved out and gave way to make it a gallery, the building had to be transformed thusly.
+After the school moved out and gave way to make it a gallery, the building was transformed accordingly.
 The enormous glass hall, where sometimes special events take place, is particularly impressive.
 The huge venue owns and presents an important collection of Southeast Asian contemporary art and organizes exciting special exhibitions such as the Singapore Biennal.

 Singapore Art Museum